Did you grow up in a home where dogs were always kept outside? Now, maybe you realize that’s not in the best interest of every dog.

 An Australian Cattle Dog could be happy wandering and protecting a large property, but it would probably be miserable stuck in a small dog run all day.

-You might consider using an invisible fence to keep your Cattle Dog on your property if you leave them outside.
+If you leave them outside, you might consider using an invisible fence to keep your Cattle Dog on your property.

 The Norwegian Elkhound has the cold-weather coat of the Husky with the working dog temperament of the Cattle Dog.